1969 Pittsburgh Steelers season: Offseason

-1969 NFL Draft
+1969 NFL draft

 Although the Pittsburgh Steelers missed out on Heisman Trophy winner O. J. Simpson, Chuck Noll used the 1st Round pick wisely by drafting North Texas State Defensive tackle, Joe Greene.
 Noll said years later that Greene would've been selected even if they had the top overall pick, passing over Simpson.
-Although Simpson went on to a Hall of Fame career before legal troubles overshadowed his NFL accomplishments, Steeler scouting set the standard excellent NFL scouting in the draft for years to come.
+Although Simpson went on to a Hall of Fame career before legal troubles overshadowed his NFL accomplishments, Steeler scouting set the standard with their excellent NFL scouting in the draft for years to come.

 Greene's selection was not without controversy.
 The front page of the Pittsburgh Post-Gazette the next morning had a headline posted Who's Joe Greene?, owing to his relative obscurity despite being named a consensus All-American selection his senior year.
 The team also drafted Greene's defensive line mate, Arkansas AM&N defensive end L. C. Greenwood, in the tenth round.
 Greene and Greenwood formed the core of the famed Steel Curtain defensive line and played their entire career as teammates, with both retiring at the end of the 1981 season.
 The following year, Noll switched the team to a 3–4 defense, partially as a result of the retirement of two of his best defensive players.

 Selecting Greene was wise.
 He was the 1969 Defensive Rookie of the Year at season's end.

 Joe Gordon was hired as the team's public relations director.
 Though his role was more behind-the-scenes, he would remain with the team in that capacity through the 1998 season, second only to Dick Hoak in terms of tenure with the team outside of the Rooney family, third counting Steelers radio commentator Myron Cope, who was not employed by the team but was associated with it through WTAE Radio and later WDVE on the official Steelers radio network.

 Among the more notable undrafted free agents on the training camp roster was defensive lineman Ed O'Neill from Youngstown State.
 Although he didn't make the team, O'Neill would go on to fame as an actor, most notably as Al Bundy on the TV series Married... with Children, which locally aired on WPGH-TV.